Queensland Road Danger Map Roche Legal

 The most dangerous roads in Burleigh Waters

-12 crash black spots in Burleigh Waters over the last 10 years, ranked by the number of people injured.
+11 crash black spots in Burleigh Waters over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Burleigh Waters ranks #110 statewide.

 118